gvtsch/gvtsch.github.io/content/Blog/LangChain/ReAct.md

 })
 ```

-This leads to the following train of thought (here, the agent first interprets "last chancellor" as "current chancellor" and then corrects its search in the second step):
+This leads to an interesting thought process where the agent first interprets "last chancellor" as "current chancellor" and then corrects its search:

 ```bash
 > Entering new AgentExecutor chain...